LSBUGPG/raycast-tutorial/README.md

 | :--- | ---: | ---: | ---: |
 | Laser | 0, 0, 0 | 0, 0, 0 | 1, 1, 1 |

-By default this will look like a wide white blade because the default width of the line is $0.1m$ (or $10cm$) Unity units. :
+By default this will look like a wide white blade because the default width of the line is $0.1m$ (or $10cm$):
 ![what the laser looks like with the default line settings](https://github.com/user-attachments/assets/1b2345ff-e703-4871-8ff5-17f75052916c)

 We'll fix that now.
 In the `Line Renderer` component settings, change the width, by right clicking on the starting width dot and putting in a more realistic value for a laser beam. $0.002m$ (or $2mm$) should do.